 Mercifully, given that most of Berlin's young visitors surrender the ability to walk in a straight line halfway through their second day, a simple 10 percent should see you right pretty much everywhere.

-[Screamed by a bouncer] Please form one queue! – In einer Reihe anstellen!
+[Screamed by a bouncer] Please form one line!: In einer Reihe anstellen!

 A YOUTUBE PLAYLIST FOR BERLIN

 This is a playlist of shit you might hear when you're out and about.
 This does not necessarily reflect the tastes of the VICE Germany office.
-But whatever, I think it's worth you hearing some German rap before you arrive, even if it's just so you have something to talk about in the smoking area outside Das Kool Klub.
+But whatever—I think it's worth your hearing some German rap before you arrive, even if it's just so you have something to talk about in the smoking area outside Das Kool Klub.

 VICE CITY MAP

-Farewell then, see you in a three-hour queue outside some techno temple of doom.
+Farewell, then, and see you in a three-hour line outside some techno Temple of Doom.